jbossas/console/README.md

 ## Prerequisites

+- JDK 7
+- JBoss 8

-In order to work on the console you a need running JBoss 7 instance on your local host.
+In order to work on the console you a need running JBoss instance on your local host.
 You can download it here:

 http://www.jboss.org/jbossas/downloads